 But we’re here to make your life (or at least your Usenet setup) a little less confusing.
 Keep reading for our picks for the best NZB Downloader.

-Remember – If you use a poor-quality Usenet provider, it won't matter what NZB downloader you use.
-Make sure to use a first-rate Usenet provider to maximize your newsgroup downloads.
-Take advantage of a 58% discount on a 1 Yr unlimited plan at Newshosting for only $8.33/mo.
+Remember – If you use a poor-quality Usenet provider, it won't matter what NZB search or indexer you use since many of your downloads will fail.
+For the best quality retention and best completion rates, we recommend Newshosting.
+Get your 58% discount on a 1 Yr unlimited plan at Newshosting now!

 What is an NZB Downloader?